Texiwill/aac-lib/vsm/README.md

 	-v|--vsmdir path - set VSM directory
 	                   saved to configuration file
 	-V|--version - version number
-	-W - Get what is missing from all suites (wildcard) -y - do not ask to continue
+	-y - do not ask to continue
 	--dts - include DriversTools in All-style downloads saved to configuration file